-The City will utilize HOME funds, grants, and other funding sources, as appropriate, to achieve the objectives outlined in the Annual Action Plan.
+The City makes its best effort to utilize HOME funds, State funds, and other funding sources, as appropriate, to achieve the objectives outlined in the Annual Action Plan, and emphasizes the need for local organizations to leverage these resources as they request funding for their programs.
 Additionally, the City may allocate local funds, including unexpended CDBG funds from prior years (when available), to provide additional support for organizations and individuals benefiting from CDBG funding.
+Although there is no official match requirement in the CDBG program, in most cases, other funds, such as private funds received through donors or fundraising activities, commercial loans, Gas Tax funds, and non-federal funds, are used to supplement and defray project costs.